Seaport District – Top Five Attractions

 The Seaport is a great place to spend time in the summer.
 The ocean breeze and harbor views are a great way to escape the city while still being in it.
 Here are some great ideas for what to do on the waterfront.

-- 4. Boston Tea Party Ships and Museums – To experience one of the most well-known events in the history of Boston, the Boston Tea Party Ships and Museums will take you back in time.
+- Boston Tea Party Ships and Museums – To experience one of the most well-known events in the history of Boston, the Boston Tea Party Ships and Museums will take you back in time.
 Once inside the museum you will see the ships, a reenactment of the Boston Tea Party, and have a cup of tea in Abigail’s Tea Room and Terrace.
-To learn more about the museum and purchase your ticket, click here.
+To learn more about the museum and purchase your ticket, visit their website.

-- 5. Boston Duck Tours – One of the most famous tour experiences in Boston is the Duck Tours.
+- Boston Duck Tours – One of the most famous tour experiences in Boston is the Duck Tours.
 These tours give you two experiences—a tour of Boston that is on land and water!
 With the tour being 80 minutes, you get to experience Boston from many different viewpoints, especially when the bus turns into a boat!
 This is a fun way to learn the facts and history of the city.
-To find out more about these duck tours and to purchase tickets, click here.
+To find out more about these duck tours and to purchase tickets, visit their website.